andrew-x/better-classnames/README.md

 # Contribution

-Contributions are welcome, please ensure you add new tests as necessary.
+Contributions are welcome, please add new tests as necessary.

 # License